nautechsystems/nautilus_trader/docs/integrations/databento.md

 ## Databento documentation

-Databento provides extensive documentation for users which can be found in the [Databento knowledge base](https://docs.databento.com/knowledge-base/new-users).
+Databento provides extensive documentation for users which can be found in the [Databento knowledge base](https://databento.com/docs/knowledge-base/new-users).
-It's recommended you also refer to the Databento documentation in conjunction with this Nautilus integration guide.
+It's recommended you also refer to this Databento documentation in conjunction with this NautilusTrader integration guide.

 ## Databento Binary Encoding (DBN)

 Databento Binary Encoding (DBN) is an extremely fast message encoding and storage format for normalized market data.
-The [DBN specification](https://docs.databento.com/knowledge-base/new-users/dbn-encoding) includes a simple, self-describing metadata header and a fixed set of struct definitions, which enforce a standardized way to normalize market data.
+The [DBN specification](https://databento.com/docs/knowledge-base/new-users/dbn-encoding) includes a simple, self-describing metadata header and a fixed set of struct definitions, which enforce a standardized way to normalize market data.

 The integration provides a decoder which can convert DBN format data to Nautilus objects.